-The Ethics Law requires the Commission to hold the hearing and render an opinion in the matter within a certain time limit, unless waived by the subject, and the Ethics Law requires the opinion to include findings of fact and conclusions of law.
-(NRS 281A.745, 281A.765) Section 53 of this bill requires the Commission to render a decision in the matter within the existing time limit, unless waived by the subject, but section 53 provides the Commission with more time to prepare the written opinion in the matter by requiring the Commission to issue the written opinion within a specified time limit after the decision is rendered.
+The Ethics Law requires the Commission to hold the hearing and render an opinion in the matter within a certain time limit 60 days after a referral from the review panel, unless waived by the subject, and the Ethics Law requires the opinion to include findings of fact and conclusions of law.
+(NRS 281A.745, 281A.765) Section 53 of this bill requires the Commission to hold a hearing and render a decision in the matter within the existing time limit, unless waived by the subject or extended by the Commission for good cause, with a specific and reasonable time period, but and section 53 provides the Commission with more time to prepare the written opinion in the matter by requiring the Commission to issue the written opinion within a specified time limit after the decision is rendered.
+Section 53 additionally allows the Commission to extend the time limit for good cause, but it must set a specific and reasonable time period for such an extension.
 Sections 53 and 57 of this bill also clarify that, in addition to including findings of fact and conclusions of law, the written opinion must otherwise comply with the requirements for a final decision under Nevada's Administrative Procedure Act.
 (NRS 233B.125)

-With certain exceptions, the Ethics Law requires, or in some cases allows, the Commission to keep the identity of certain persons who file ethics complaints confidential in order to protect those persons from potential harm.
-(NRS 281A.750) Section 54 of this bill clarifies that such confidentiality extends to all materials that, if disclosed, would reveal the identity of the confidential requester.
+With certain exceptions, the Ethics Law requires, or in some cases allows, the Commission to keep the identity of certain persons who file ethics complaints confidential in order to protect those persons from potential harm , including persons who work for the same public body, agency or employer as the subject of the ethics complaint.
+(NRS 281A.750) Section 54 of this bill extends the confidentiality of the requester to persons who worked for the same public body, agency or employer as the subject of the ethics complaint at the time of the alleged conduct, and persons whose identity would otherwise reveal the identity of witnesses who work for the same public body, agency or employer.
+Section 54 clarifies that such confidentiality extends to all materials that, if disclosed, would reveal the identity of the confidential requester.
 Section 54 also clarifies that the identity of the confidential requester remains protected if the Executive Director does not intend to present the testimony of the confidential requester as evidence in the matter.
-However, if the Executive Director intends to present the testimony of the confidential requester as evidence in the matter, section 54 provides that the Executive Director must disclose the name of the confidential requester only as a proposed witness in accordance with the schedule for discovery in the matter.
+However, if the Executive Director intends to present the testimony of the confidential requester as evidence in the matter.
+However, if the Executive Director must disclose the name of the confidential requester only as a proposed witness in accordance with the schedule for discovery in the matter.